DESCRIPTION

 • Lunch at local restaurant

-• Drive to Giza.
+• Drive to Dahshur

-• Entry ticket to Giza pyramids area.
+• Entry ticket to Dahshur pyramids.

-• Visit the valley temple.
+• Visit the Red Pyramid

-• Visit the Sphinx (public area).
+• Visit the Bent Pyramid

-• Drive to Alexandria port.
+• Drive back to Alexandria port for overnight stay

 Meeting Instructions